dwyl/elixir-auth-google/README.md

 that only does _one_ thing
 and is easy for complete beginners to understand/use. <br />
-There were already _several_ available options for adding Google Auth to apps on on Hex.pm:
-[hex.pm/packages?search=google](https://hex.pm/packages?search=google)
-that all added _far_ too implementation steps (complexity) and had incomplete documentation and testing. <br />
+There were already _several_ available options for adding Google Auth to apps on [hex.pm/packages?search=google](https://hex.pm/packages?search=google) that all added _far_ too implementation steps (complexity) and had incomplete documentation and testing. <br />